lce-Cream/Scala_training/airflow_helm/readme.md

 ---

-I suspect it is not quite normal behavior for scheduler and it should be way more stable.
+I suspect it is not quite normal behavior for scheduler, and it should be way more stable.
 ```text
 NAME                                 READY   STATUS    RESTARTS         AGE
 pod/air-postgresql-0                 1/1     Running   1 (59m ago)      23h